 This episode of Safe Space Radio features nutritionist and family therapist Ellyn Satter talking about the feeding relationship between parent and child.
 Ellyn describes what she calls “Division of Responsibility,” wherein the parent is in charge of the when, where and what of a meal and the child is responsible for the how much and …read more »

 Patricia Ellen’s son killed himself when he was fourteen.
 Patricia describes the process of trying to understand what led up to it, and the signs that were and were not there.
 She describes the bullying incident at school that she believes led her son to suicide.
 Patricia movingly describes the many years long process of …read more »

 An interview with Joanne Anning about working with bereaved children in England.
-She describes the incredible resilience of children going through loss and the importance of including children in what is going on, explaining what to expect and helping them cry.
+She describes the incredible resilience of children going through loss and the importance of including children in processes around death, explaining what to expect, and helping them cry.

 Dr. Jeanne Safer discusses her decision not to have children.
 Jeanne describes the intense internal and external pressure she felt to have kids, and the sense that choosing not to meant she was somehow deficient in her ability to love.
 She talks about how she came to her decision and affirm that having kids was …read more »